Relationships, dating & more

 Work with your parents and medical team to learn how to take an active role in setting appointments, asking questions, and expressing how you feel about treatment options.

-Ask your family for privacy if you don’t want them to tell other people you have psoriasis.
+Ask your family for privacy if you don’t want them to tell other people you have hidradenitis suppurativa.
 Most of the time they would share the information with good intentions, but if you would rather not have them talk about your disease with others, let them know ahead of time to avoid embarrassment or hurt feelings.

 Set an example.
 If you have siblings or other younger family members, you have the opportunity to be a great example of overcoming a hard situation.
 By taking care of yourself, working on having positive self-esteem, and treating your disease you can be an excellent role model.